-Assuming that each of the 993 eligible employees in France, Germany, Romania and the United Kingdom would purchase the maximum number of Shares under the ESPP offered pursuant to this prospectus, that is, a total of \$42,476.40 each, then the gross proceeds of PTC in connection with the offer under the ESPP pursuant to this prospectus would be \$42,179,065.20.
-After deducting legal and accounting expenses in connection with the offer, the net proceeds, based on the above assumptions, would be approximately \$42,079,065.20.
+Assuming that each of the 995 eligible employees in France, Germany, Romania and the United Kingdom, would purchase the maximum amount of Shares under the ESPP offered pursuant to this prospectus, that is, a total of 764 Shares each, then the gross proceeds to PTC in connection with the offer under the ESPP pursuant to this prospectus would be \$42,296,415.20.
+After deducting approximately \$100,000 in legal and accounting expenses in connection with the offer, the net proceeds would be approximately \$42,196,256.20.
+The net proceeds will be used for general corporate purposes.